SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 > [!NOTE]
 > The card views for Adaptive Card templates are fixed and cannot be changed.

-Additionally there two generics for the `properties` and `state` objects shared between the view and the ACE.
+Additionally, there are two generics for the `properties` and `state` objects shared between the view and the ACE.

 - **TProperties**: The View's properties interface, the same interface used by persisted properties of the ACE (*property bag*).
 - **TState**: The View's generic state interface, which must be the same as the ACE's state interface